Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Research Methodology

+As shown in Figure~\ref{fig:slr_filtering}, we selected primary studies through a staged screening procedure to retain only relevant and sufficiently detailed evidence for this review.
+The initial search across multiple digital libraries returned 1{,}659 records.
+After duplicate removal, 1{,}245 unique records remained.
+We then applied a three-stage screening process guided by the inclusion and exclusion criteria in Table~\ref{tab:tb_inclusion_exclusion}.

+First, we performed a metadata screening of titles, abstracts, and keywords to assess topical relevance, which reduced the set to 194 studies.
+Second, we screened studies for research methodology and eligibility (e.g., whether the study reported an SATD identification approach and provided sufficient methodological detail), yielding 85 studies.
+Third, we conducted full-text screening to confirm relevance and assess the study's contribution and reporting quality, yielding 69 studies focused on SATD detection.
+These 69 studies constitute the initial core set of primary studies for our SLR.

+To ensure the reliability of our inclusion and exclusion process, we followed the recommendations of Kitchenham and Charters~\citep{Kitchenham2007GuidelinesEngineering}, who suggest that consistency of study selection can be verified through a test-retest procedure as an alternative to inter-rater agreement.
+The first author conducted the initial screening of studies across all stages (metadata, research methodology, and full-text analysis).
+To check the consistency of the labeling process, the first author also applied a test-retest approach by re-evaluating a random sample of the studies.
+In addition, to minimize potential bias, a subset of 15\% of the studies at each filtering stage was independently reviewed by the second author.
+Both validation steps yielded full agreement with the initial decisions, and no disagreements were found, indicating that the risk of misclassification was negligible.
+The replication package, including the screening spreadsheet and supplementary material, is publicly available.

-After this comprehensive review and resolution of all discrepancies, both authors agreed to select 63 relevant studies from 6 online databases to be included in the systematic review.
-This thorough, unbiased, and transparent process ensured the inclusion of only the most relevant and high-quality studies.
+After completing these validation steps, both authors agreed to select 69 relevant studies from six online databases for inclusion in the systematic review.
+This rigorous and transparent process ensured the inclusion of only the most relevant and high-quality studies.